Better Touch Better Business

 4. Linear Roller Bearings

 Linear roller bearings, as the name suggests, use cylindrical rollers to provide linear motion.
-These bearings have a similar structure to linear ball bearings but use cylindrical rollers instead of balls.
+These precision linear bearings have a similar structure to linear ball bearings but use cylindrical rollers instead of balls.
 The cylindrical rollers have a larger contact surface area, allowing them to carry higher loads and handle higher speeds.
 Linear roller bearings are commonly used in heavy-duty applications, such as material handling equipment, conveyors, and large machinery.

 5. Slide Bearings